 33. Does California accept documents from the National Insurance Producer Registry (NIPR) Attachment Warehouse as part of the background review process on non-resident applicants?

 Yes.
 California is a participating State.
 As long as the applicant is willing to provide certified original copies in the event the matter is taken to hearing or results in disciplinary action where the documents must be introduced as evidence.
 California is in the process of developing a paperless document submission system for residents to also submit such documents in an electronic format.

 34. If California takes action against my non-resident license will they notify NAIC RIRS of the action against my non-resident license?

 Yes.
 California will report the action to NAIC RIRS on your non-resident license.
 As a result, your home state will find out about the matter if they also check NAIC RIRS.

-The fingerprint instructions for non-residents are contained on our public web site.
+Fingerprint instructions for non-residents are on our Website.
 They also explain what to do in the event your fingerprints are delayed.

 Yes.
 California's licensing application form requires disclosures pertaining to misdemeanor traffic convictions involving vehicle code violations, such as driving under the influence violations, driving without a license, reckless driving or driving on a suspended license and the NIPR and uniform non-resident applications currently do not require such disclosures for these particular types of criminal convictions.
 Important: When applying in California, these types of criminal violations of law must be disclosed as part of the background screening review process by non-resident applicants even though the NAIC Uniform applications say they may be excluded.